Glatzli/model_comparison_codes/README.md

 		ziller ried point has at 04UTC 1degree stronger inversion for AROME; in Wipp valley thicker layer with nearly isothermal boundary layer, ziller immediately cooling
   	difficulty: choose which timestep for which model to look at inversion for which point...?
+  		-> time-evolution of depth of CAP is important!

   	should I use PCGP-method for comparing? - maybe not that point that I chose, but consistent...